-• ICC Blink With this switch it is possible to blink the clearance lights on the motorhome.
+- Docking Lights The docking lights illuminate the area at the side of the motorhome and are intended for use when parking in a campground at night.
+These lights operate on the Engine electrical system. - ICC Blink With this switch it is possible to blink the clearance lights on the motorhome.
 Ifs most commonly used as a way of indicating your thanks for a courtesy shown to you by another driver.

-• Backup Camera The rear view-monitoring camera has two positions.
+This switch only operates with the headlamp switch on. - Backup Camera The rear view-monitoring camera has two positions.
 One will show the rear bumper and operating the switch tilts the camera to view further back.

-• Driving Lights To operate the driving lights the regular headlights must be turned on first.

-• Defrost Fans In cool, damp weather these fans really help to clear the large windshields

-• Door Lock The main door deadbolt can be locked or unlocked electronically from the drivers seat.
+- Defrost Fans In cool, damp weather these fans really help to clear the large windshields. - Door Lock The main door deadbolt can be locked or unlocked electronically from the drivers seat.
 Remember to hide an extra door key on the exterior in case of unexpected battery failure.
-The manual knob is located by the passenger seat and is for interior use only.

-• Auxiliary Start The auxiliary start switch is used to start the engine used if the engine battery becomes too discharged to turn the engine over.
+The manual knob is located by the passenger seat and is for interior use only. - Auxiliary Start The auxiliary start switch is used to start the motorhome if the engine battery becomes too discharged to turn the engine over.
 To operate, hold the switch in the start position, and then use the ignition switch in a normal fashion.
-Operating the auxiliary start switch closes the points on a large solenoid, tying all three-vehicle batteries together for increased starting power.

-• Generator Switch - The remote generator switch on the dash allows the driver to start or stop the Generator without leaving the driver's seat.
+Operating the auxiliary start switch closes the points on a large solenoid, tying all three-vehicle batteries together for increased starting power. - Generator Switch The remote generator switch on the dash allows the driver to start or stop the Generator without leaving the driver's seat.
 It should be noted a built-in time delay allows the generator to reach full operating speed before 120 volt current is provided to the coach.